Queen Mary University of London

-Today, Queen Mary has five campuses across East and Central London in Mile End, Whitechapel, Charterhouse Square, Lincoln's Inn Fields and West Smithfield, as well as an international presence in China, France, Greece and Malta.
+Today, Queen Mary has six campuses across East and Central London in Mile End, Whitechapel, Charterhouse Square, Ilford, Lincoln's Inn Fields and West Smithfield, as well as an international presence in China, France, Greece and Malta.
 The Mile End campus is the largest self-contained campus of any London-based university.
-In 2018/19 the university had around 26,000 students.
 Queen Mary is organised into three faculties – the Faculty of Humanities and Social Sciences, the Faculty of Science and Engineering, and Barts and The London School of Medicine and Dentistry.
+In 2023/24 the university had around 26,000 students.
+The annual income of the institution for 2023–24 was £712.2 million of which £146.8 million was from research grants and contracts, with an expenditure of £522.5 million.

-Queen Mary is a member of the Russell Group of British research universities, the Association of Commonwealth Universities and Universities UK.
 Queen Mary is a major centre for medical teaching and research and is part of UCLPartners, the world's largest academic health science centre.
 Queen Mary runs programmes at the University of London Institute in Paris, taking over the functions provided by Royal Holloway.
-Queen Mary also collaborates with University of London to offer its Global MBA program.
-For 2021–22, Queen Mary had a turnover of £625.7 million including £122.9 million from research grants and contracts, with an expenditure of £623.4 million.

-Queen Mary has produced many notable alumni in various fields of work and study around the world with several alumni having become notable leaders in their respective fields including politics, as heads of state, science, academia, law, history, business, technology, and diplomacy.
-There are nine Nobel Laureates amongst Queen Mary's alumni, current and former staff.
-Notable alumni include Ronald Ross, who discovered the origin and cure for malaria, Davidson Nicol, who discovered the breakdown of insulin in the human body, British politician Peter Hain, and Professor Andrew Pollard, the chief investigator of the Oxford–AstraZeneca COVID-19 vaccine.
+There are nine Nobel laureates among Queen Mary's alumni, and current and former staff.
+Notable alumni include Ronald Ross, who discovered the origin and cure for malaria; Davidson Nicol, who discovered the breakdown of insulin in the human body; British politician Peter Hain; and Andrew Pollard, the chief investigator of the Oxford–AstraZeneca COVID-19 vaccine.